 The production of cultured meat involves animal cell culture technology that is relatively new to food production and significantly different from the production of conventional meat products.
 There is thus concern on the potential food safety risks to consumers.

-In producing cultured meat for human consumption, the developer has the responsibility for ensuring that the product is safe for human consumption.
 In the safety assessment of cultured meat, the information required generally involves information on production, data on composition, allergenicity, toxicological and nutritional aspects, etc. Aspects evaluated in the safety assessment of cultured meat generally include:

 - Characterisation of the cultured meat